-In 2001, Phase 2 housed Jardín de los Niños – a day care center for children who are homeless.
-In 2005, Phase 3 built three adjoining buildings, which houses Casa de Peregrinos Emergency Food Bank and the MVCH outreach, day shelter, and housing services and programs.
-MVCH’s day shelter services offer showers, laundry facilities, lockers, and postal services as well as help with disability benefits applications and assistance with housing programs including Camp Hope, a nearby residential tent city.
+In 2001, Phase 2 housed Jardín de los Niños – a daycare in 2001, Phase 2 housed Jardín de los Niños – a daycare center for children experiencing homelessness.
+In 2005, Phase 3 built three adjoining buildings, housing Casa de Peregrinos Emergency Food Bank and the MVCH outreach, day shelter, and housing services and programs.
+MVCH’s day shelter services offer showers, laundry facilities, lockers, postal services, help with disability benefits applications, and assistance with housing programs, including Camp Hope, a nearby residential tent city.

-Each day, about 100 people use MVCH’s services; these people are in various states of homelessness such as living in cars, staying at the nearby mission, living in Camp Hope, on the streets, or in drainage ditches.
+Our health center is a vital campus component, making healthcare easier to access in a holistic, caring environment.
+We average around 200 visits per week, which adds up to almost 5,000 visits per year for about 1,000 patients.
 Daily, the soup kitchen serves lunch to as many as 225 people, and hundreds of families pick up emergency food boxes each week at the emergency food bank.
-Jardín de los Niños has about 55 children between 6 weeks to 5 years of age on any given day.
+In addition, Jardín de los Niños has about 55 children between 6 weeks to 5 years of age on any given day.